Herman Melville (1819 – 1891)

 Melville spent twice as many years devoting himself to writing poetry as he did to writing prose and although he wasn’t highly rated as a poet during his lifetime he is now.
 Some critics now regard him as the first American modernist poet.
 Robert Penn Warren championed Melville as a ‘great American poet.’
 The critic, Helen Vendler, writing about the poem, Clarel, commented: ‘What it cost Melville to write this poem makes us pause, reading it.
 Alone, it is enough to win him, as a poet, what he called “the belated funeral flower of fame”.

-In 2010 a species of extinct giant sperm whale, Livyatan melvillei, was named in honor of Melville.
+In 2010 a species of recently extinct giant sperm whale, Livyatan Melvillei, was named in honor of Melville.
 The paleontologists who discovered the fossil were fans of Moby-Dick and dedicated their discovery to its author.

 Read biographies of all of the 30 greatest writers ever >>